NEUBIAS/training-resources/courses/past_courses.md

 Please note that some links may be outdated as they are from the date of the course.
 Each module/topic takes about 30-45 min to teach, it starts with an activity and finishes with hands-on by students.

+# July 2023, ABiS-GBI 2023 course - Image data: image analysis, data management and reuse
+In person course Okazaki and Kobe, Japan, 2023 July 3-7 See https://github.com/NEUBIAS/training-resources/blob/master/courses/2023_ABIS-GBI_image_data_and_analysis.md for further details.

-# June 2023, Skimage Napari for bioimage analysis
+# June 2023, Beginners course for python based image analysis using skimage and napari
 Hybrid course with online sessions and in person hands-on.
 The hands-on were performed by faculty staff on different sites.

 Course dates 2023 June 6, 7, 13.
 See https://github.com/NEUBIAS/training-resources/blob/master/courses/2023_skimage_napari_beginners.md for further details

 # December 2022, Basics of Bioimage Analysis using the ImageJ GUI and scripting
-Course dates 2023 June 6, 7, 13
+Course dates 2022 December 7, 8, 9
 In person course at the Max Planck Institute for Experimental Medicine, Heidelberg, 3 days.
 Teacher Antonio Politi, MPI-NAT, Göttingen.